RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 [BGP protocol](https://www.rfc-editor.org/rfc/rfc4271.txt) is de-facto ubiquitous today.
 It was devised for ISP/IX/WAN but lately it started to be used on large  LANs.
 There are 2 modes of BGP: eBGP and iBGP. eBGP is used between autonomous systems. iBGP is used inside the autonomous systems.
 We chose to implement iBGP for VLAN (in L2) / VRF (L3) and eBGP for routing between those separated internal networks.
 We can do that because traffic between internal networks is not large and we are filtering/firewalling it.
-Predefined-AS number is used for servers and switches included in the network ( for vlan in L2 or for VRF in L3 ).
+Predefined-AS number is used for servers and switches included in the network (for VLAN in L2 or for VRF in L3).
 This way the network becomes a fully Autonomous System.

 Usually iBGP requires full-mesh peering setup.
 With hundreds of servers in single vlan scale, full-mesh topology would be impossible one to achieve.
 Full mesh connection formula is: